4th Alpine Parachute Regiment

 The handing over of the war flag to the 4th Alpine Regiment inherits its traditions.
 The regiment is initially included in the Special Operations Forces (FOS).

-Inclusion in the Italian special forces is validated in October 2018 with the 'Dark Night' exercise 2018".
+Induction into the Italian special forces is validated in October 2018 with the 'Dark Night' exercise 2018".
 In 2021 the Alpine Parachute Operational Support Battalion 'Intra' is reconstituted.

 Organisation